LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: staticarray->find(matching)

    These methods search the staticarray for elements matching the parameter.
-The `contains` method returns "true" if the matching parameter compares equally to any contained elements.
-The `findPosition` method returns the position at which the next matching element can be found with an optional ``startPosition`` parameter indicating where the search should begin.
-The `find` method returns a new array containing all of the matched objects.
+The `~staticarray->contains` method returns "true" if the matching parameter compares equally to any contained elements.
+The `~staticarray->findPosition` method returns the position at which the next matching element can be found with an optional ``startPosition`` parameter indicating where the search should begin.
+The `~staticarray->find` method returns a new array containing all of the matched objects.

 .. member:: staticarray->join(count::integer, value)::staticarray
 .. member:: staticarray->join(s::staticarray)::staticarray